“Lovely colonial mansion hidden on a working coconut estate, perfect for those wishing to avoid the bustle of Colombo”

 Family friendly accommodation:

-The 2-bed family suite suits a family of 4-5.
+The 2-bed Family Suite suits a family of 4-5.
 It has a triple bedroom plus double room and a large covered sitting room as well as ensuite bathrooms.
-The lodge works well for a family of 4, particularly if you want to self cater, and has 2 doubles.
-Alternatively book 1 of the 2 triple suites, with a double bed and single bed plus room for a cot or single bed.
+The Family Lodge also works well for a family of 4-5, particularly if you want to self cater, and has 2 doubles (an extra bed can be added too).
+Alternatively book 1 of the 2 triple suites, with a double bed and single bed plus room for a cot

 Remember baby and child equipment may be limited or need pre-booking